Altinn/altinn-studio-docs/content/app/development/ux/fields/grouping/alternatives/_index.en.md

 }
 ```

+### saveAndNextButton

+Determines whether the "Save and open next" button should be displayed when a group element is open in editing mode.
+This button is not visible if this parameter is not set.

+Note that this setting has no effect when be used with `"mode": "showAll"`.

 ## Display group as part of Panel

 A new parameter, `panel`, has been added which can be set up on a group component.
 This says that the group should be displayed as part of the [Panel component](../../../components/panel/).